day8/re-frame/docs/clojurescript.md

 We have learned:

-  - in ClojureScript we evaulate data, to create new data
+  - in ClojureScript we evaluate data, to create new data
   - virtually all data literals evaluate to themselves
   -